1

 Member Service Eligibility

-A Health First Colorado member is eligible for Secure Transportation Services if the member is in a Behavioral Health Crisis.
-A Behavioral Health Crisis, which can include both mental health and substance use-related issues, may be established by one of the following professionals:
+A Health First Colorado member is eligible for BHST services if the member is in a Behavioral Health Crisis.
+A Behavioral Health Crisis, which can include both mental health and substance use-related issues, may be established by one (1) of the following professionals:

 • An intervening professional as defined in Section 27-65-102(20), C.R.S.;